usnistgov/oar-dmp-angular-ui/README.md

 # NIST Data Management Pan User Interface

 The Data Management Planning Component provides a tool that allows a NIST researcher to plan out how data will managed throughout the lifecycle of a research project.

+###Build Status
+This is a testing build that interacts with a Python API which queries a MongoDB instance

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.